Dina Reviews: The Disney Animated Canon

 • The Jungle Book (1967)

-Great characters, great performances, even greater music… and the voice of Phil Harris.
+Great characters, great performances, great animation, even greater music… and the voice of Phil Harris.
 Too bad that the story is barely even there.
-This is mostly just a series of loosely connected skits and song numbers.
-They’re GOOD skits and song numbers, mind, but as a story it doesn’t really hold up.
+This movie aces absolutely everything except story, because there isn’t one.
+It’s mostly just a series of loosely connected skits and song numbers.
+They’re GOOD skits and song numbers, mind, but as a story it doesn’t really hold up, and character motivations are all over the place.

 DARK AGE